dnarain-astro/docs/astro/manage-workspaces.md

     ![Edit Workspace user button](/img/docs/edit-workspace-user.png)

-From here, you can update a user's Workspace role, or remove the user from the Workspace.
+From here, you can either update a user's Workspace role or remove the user from the Workspace.

 ## Update a Workspace